roundups

 🔗 codeium.com

-GitHub Copilot Free
+GitHub Copilot (Free)

 What you get free: 2,000 code completions/month + 50 chat messages/month in VS Code

 GitHub's free tier gives you the Copilot experience with monthly limits.
 2,000 completions is enough for hobby projects and learning.
 Chat lets you ask questions about your code inline.
+The completions are high-quality and context-aware.

 🔗 github.com/features/copilot